Attainment and Progress

 Key Stage 4 (Year 11)

-- 55% of students gained a grade C or above at GCSE
+- 53% of students gained a grade 4 or above in maths and English GCSE

-- 14% of students achieved the English Baccalaureate combination of subjects (GCSE grade C or above in English, maths, two sciences, a language, and history or geography)
+- 17% of students achieved the English Baccalaureate combination of subjects**

-- 60% of students gained a grade C or above in English GCSE
+- 72% of students gained a grade 4 or above in an English GCSE

-- 74% of students gained grade C or above in maths GCSE
+- 64% of students gained grade 4 or above in maths GCSE

 *Progress 8 and Attainment 8 are new performance measures that gauge students´ results in their eight best subjects.
 For more information, visit: https://www.ncfe.org.uk/media/790481/SecEdGuideTo-NCFE%20web.pdf